crAItes/epic-character-dictionary/README.md

 Make sure you’ve deployed your Firestore security rules and that your `idToken` matches the authenticated Firebase user.

 If requests return `403 Forbidden`, double-check your Firestore rules and ensure your authenticated user's UID matches the Firestore document paths.
+Also, double-check the `idToken` from the page or browser console, see if it is most up-to-date.

 You can use **Postman** or **Insomnia** to send requests with your `idToken`.
 Ensure Firestore rules are deployed correctly.